TejasNC/AnticipationSynchronization/README.md

 # AnticipationSynchronization

-Repo for Time Series Modelling using Anticipation Synchronization done under MnP CCP.
+Time Series Modelling using Anticipation Synchronization.
+Please check the respective folders for simulations of the Loretz System and the Kuramoto System.